RaiderHQ/raider_desktop/README.md

 ```

 Replace `/path/to/your/project/folder` with the actual path to your project directory.
 This command changes the owner of the folder to the current user, ensuring you have full read, write, and execute permissions.

+### macOS: "App cannot be opened because the developer cannot be verified."

+When you first open RaiderUI on macOS, you might see a warning that the application cannot be opened because it is from an unidentified developer.
+This is a standard security feature in macOS for applications downloaded from outside the App Store.

+To resolve this, you need to grant an exception for the app:

+1. Open **System Settings**.
+2. Go to **Privacy & Security**.
+3. Scroll down to the "Security" section.
+4. You will see a message about "RaiderUI" being blocked.
+Click the **"Open Anyway"** button next to it.
+5. A confirmation dialog will appear.
+Click **"Open"** to launch the application.

+You will only need to do this once.
+After that, you can open the app normally.